chien-fei-chen/chien-fei-chen.github.io/presentations.md

 + Exploring the Relationship between Social-psychological Factors and Residential Demand Response Programs.
 Presented for the Center of iNnovation and Synergy for Intelligent Home and living Technology (INSIGHT), Taiwan University (May 5th).

 + The Importance of Environmental Sociology and Survey Methodology to Occupant Behavior Research.
 Department of Building Science, Tsinghua University, China (May 18th).

++ Integration of Social Psychological Factors and Group Dynamic Analysis of Occupant Behavior in Buildings.
+Presented for the 3rd Expert Meeting in Working Phase of EBC Annex 66 Meeting, Vienna, Austria (March 31st).

 **2015**